salesforce/OmniXAI/latest/_sources/index.rst.txt

 machine learning algorithms.
 It includes high-quality implementations of various model-agnostic and model-specific explanation methods, e.g., feature-attribution explanation, counterfactual explanation, gradient-based explanation, and supports tabular data, image data, text data and time series data.
-It also provides an easy-to-use interface that allows users to obtain explanations by writing a few lines of codes, which can be applied for multiple purposes in various applications:
+It also provides an easy-to-use interface allowing users to generate explanations by writing a few lines of codes, which can be applied for multiple purposes in various applications:

 #. **Data exploration**: What are highly correlated features?
-Do there exist data imbalance issues?
+Does there exist data imbalance issues?
 #. **Feature engineering**: Which features are important for the task?
 How to improve the model performance?
 #. **Model debugging**: Does the model utilize wrong features?
 Why does the model make a mistake?
 #. **Decision support for business applications**: How to understand the model’s decision and why to trust them?